ade-mat/D013N88D/README.md

 ```

 The Vite dev server proxies `/api/*` calls to the Express process.
 If the API isn’t reachable, the client automatically switches to the bundled campaign data and displays an “Offline mode” banner.

+### Manual Dice Workflow

+1. Pick a scene option that requires a skill/ability check.
+The choice is logged immediately but the scene locks until you roll.
+2. A banner in `SceneView` explains which check is pending (e.g., *Stealth (Dex) vs DC 14*) and the Dice Tray switches into **Resolve Skill Check** mode.
+3. Roll the dice in-app: the Tray automatically applies advantage/disadvantage, shows the modifiers that will be added, and logs the result for the campaign history.
+4. Once you hit **Roll Skill Check**, the engine applies the success/failure outcome, updates hero stats, and unlocks the next set of options.
+5. Outside of encounters, you can switch the Tray back to freestyle dice (d4–d100) for any ad‑hoc rolls you want to make.

 ## Core Scripts